sircam-html/nix-conf/README.md

 📝 System Version

     NixOS: 25.05

+📁 Structure

+    configuration.nix: Main system configuration (this file)

+    hardware-configuration.nix: Auto-generated hardware settings

     💡 Philosophy
     This configuration exemplifies a modern, declarative NixOS desktop setup, balancing performance, usability, and maintainability.
 It leverages NixOS's     modularity and reproducibility, making it easy to adapt or extend for future needs.

+🔗 Resources

+    NixOS Manual

+    NixOS Wiki

+    KDE Plasma

+    CoolerControl

+    Feel free to fork, adapt, and learn! 🚀

+You can copy and paste this into your README.md.
+Adjust links or sections as needed for your repo!